Statement of Philosophy

 - Absences: Parents must notify the school (718-680-9452) by 10:00 AM if their daughter is absent.
 An absence note, signed by a parent/guardian, must be presented on the day of the child’s return to school, as mandated by New York State Law.

 - Excused: An excused absence includes (1) illness or (2) family emergency.
 It is the responsibility of the student to make up missed homework assignments, as well as classroom work.
 When a student becomes ill during the day, the parent/guardian must pick up the student at the office and sign the student out.
-The student will be marked absent for the day.

 - Inclement Weather Day Procedures: When rain or snow is forecast, parents are requested to send their child to school dressed appropriately for the expected weather.
 Raincoats with hoods are suggested, as are ponchos which fold up and can be kept in the backpack.
 Please label raincoats, ponchos, and boots with your daughter’s name.
 No umbrellas are to be brought to school.